huggingface/datasets/docs/source/loading_metrics.rst

     >>> from nlp import load_metric
     >>> metric = load_metric('glue', 'mrpc', num_process=num_process, process_id=process_id)

-And that's it, you can use the metric on each node as described in :doc:`using_metric` without taking special care for the distributed setting.
+And that's it, you can use the metric on each node as described in :doc:`using_metrics` without taking special care for the distributed setting.
 In particular, the predictions and references can be computed and provided to the metric separately on each process.
 By default, the final evaluation of the metric will be done on the first node (rank 0) only when calling :func:`nlp.Metric.compute` after gathering the predictions and references from all the nodes.
 Computing on other processes (rank > 0) returns ``None``.

 Under the hood :class:`nlp.Metric` use an Apache Arrow table to store (temporarly) predictions and references for each node on the hard-drive thereby avoiding to cluter the GPU or CPU memory.
 Once the final metric evalution is requested with :func:`nlp.Metric.compute`, the first node get access to all the nodes temp files and read them to compute the metric in one time.